strike65/SwiftyStats/index.md

 > * SwiftyStatsTests (Testsuite)
 > * SwiftStatsCLTest (a command line demo)

-Each target must be built individually (i.e. no dependencies are defined)!
+*Each target must be built individually (i.e. no dependencies are defined)!*

+In addition a Plaground is added to the Xcode project, so that you can "interactively"
+> * try out the framework and
+> * can do prototyping

 # The Swift Type Checker problem
-During development there
+Due to the extensive support of generic types, the type checker runs hot and takes a long time to compile.
+Therefore the code doesn't look "nice" in some places, because "complex" expressions (like `z1 + z1 - w) / (z1 * w)`) had to be simplified.

 # Overview

 SwiftyStats is based on the class [`SSExamine`](docs/Classes/SSExamine.html).
 This class encapsulates the data to be processed and provides descriptive statistics.
 In principle, an `SSExamine` instance can contain data of any kind.
 The available statistical indicators depend of course on the type of data.

-The following namespaces are provided (among others):
+The following "namespaces"/classes are provided (among others):

-1. SSExamine (class)
+* SSExamine (class)
-2. SSDataFrame (Class)
-3. SSCrossTab (struct)
-4. SSHypothesisTesting (enum without cases, static functions)
-5. SSProbDist (enum without cases)
-6.
+* SSHypothesisTesting (enum)
+* SSProbDist (enum)

-* Class [`SSDataFrame`](docs/Classes/SSDataFrame.html): `SSDateFrame` instances encapsulate datasets.
+* [`SSDataFrame`](docs/Classes/SSDataFrame.html) instances encapsulate datasets.
 You can imagine the structure of an `SSDataFrame` object as a table: The columns of the table correspond to the individual dataset and the rows correspond to the data of the dataset.
-* Structure [`SSCrossTab`](docs/Structures/SSCrossTab.html): Contains a cross table in the usual structure (like a n x m matrix) and provides the statistics needed for frequency comparisons (Chi-square, Phi, residuals etc.).
+* [`SSCrossTab`](docs/Structures/SSCrossTab.html) contains a cross table with the usual structure (like a n x m matrix) and provides the statistics needed for frequency comparisons (Chi-square, Phi, residuals etc.).
-* Array<T>-Extension: Provides the function [indices(where:)](docs/Extensions/Array.html)
-* Float80-/Double-/Float-Extension: Adds heavily used constants.
-* String-Extension: Provides the two hash methods `djb2hash` and `sdbmhash`.

-In addition, a large number of probability functions (PDF, CDF, Parameters, Quantile) are available.
-Those Functions are prefixed by `pdf`, `cdf`, `quantile` for "probability density function", "cumulative density function" and "inverse cumulative density" function respectively.

-The prefix `para` denotes functions returning a `SSContProbDistParams` struct (fields: `mean`, `variance`, `skewness`, `kurtosis`).
-> Probability distributions in general are defined within relatively narrow conditions expressed in terms of certain parameters such as "degree of freedom", "shape" or "mean".

-> **Please always check if `NaN` or `nil` is returned.**
+There are several extensions to standard Swift types (`Array`, Floating point types, `String `).

 # How to Install